tramitit/guides/en/poland/change_of_registered_residence_address.md

 categories:
 - Poland
 date: '2024-06-07'
-description: Learn how to update your official address in Poland by changing your PESEL number and providing required documents.
-Necessary for all residents.
+description: Learn how to update your registered residence address in Poland, including required documents and steps.
+Essential for all residents moving within Poland.
 draft: false
-meta_title: Change Registered Residence Address in Poland Procedure
+meta_title: How to Change Your Registered Residence Address in Poland
-title: Change Registered Residence Address in Poland Procedure
+title: How to Change Your Registered Residence Address in Poland
 translationKey: poland-change_of_registered_residence_address
 ---

 ## Description
 ### What is it?